code-sooraj/stock-analyzer-dev-compose/README.md

 # stock-analyzer-dev-compose
-Podman / Docker compose for dev to bring up the system with minimal resources
+Podman / Docker compose and other scripts for dev to bring up the system with minimal resources